Skip to main content

 2 January 2024

-Top 5 professional indemnity insurance claims made under ICAEW Members’ Scheme in 2023.
+Top 5 professional indemnity insurance claims made under ICAEW Members’ Scheme in 2023

-1. Failure to comply with filing deadlines.
+1. Failure to follow filing deadlines

 Steps to mitigate risk: